 The pandemic accelerated the transition to the digital economy, including working from home, eCommerce, digital health, remote learning and digital finance.
 In particular, the move to remote work has permanently shifted the workforce to a more inclusive employment model and has reduced the time and expense of long commutes, especially for low-income workers.

 To address the digital divide across the region, governments need to invest in digital infrastructure, especially in expanding connectivity access and by reducing the cost of connectivity to low-income communities.

 Digital connectivity enables remote working, as well as education, health access and ecommerce, all of which are instrumental in economic and social development in highly dispersed regions like the Pacific.

 Big data, meaning larger, more complex data sets from many sources, improve the ability of governments and other development stakeholders to plan and manage investment in infrastructure and climate solutions.
 An example is the use of satellite imagery to better understand land use changes and more effectively identify climate vulnerabilities.

 Access to digital connectivity will increase sharply in the Asia Pacific region, from the current rate of around half the population to near universal access.
 This will be good for development, but the digital divide could still expand for vulnerable populations.
 Secondly, there will be an increased focus on cybersecurity and data privacy.
 This will also impact positively on development, but adequate regulation is needed to ensure digital development continues, in tandem with digital protection.

-Advisor, SDCC and Chief of Digital Technology for Development
+Director, Digital Technology for Development

 Principal Public Management Specialist (e-Governance)